-Management fees of \$92,000 (2019 - \$60,000) consist of payments made to the CEO and CFO as discussed under the heading "Transactions with Related Parties".
+Management fees of \$27,000 (2019 - \$15,000) consist of payments made to the companies controlled by the CEO and CFO as discussed under the heading "Transactions with Related Parties."
+The increase in the current period in comparison to the same period the previous year is due to increases in compensation rates to both the CEO and CFO.